flux-agi/flux-agi.github.io/docs/overview/roadmap.md

 The path described here turned out to be evolutionarily correct, which makes it quite stable and methodical.
 Each point will give us the technology to create very useful and in-demand products, as well as expand our knowledge about the nervous system and about ourselves.

-## Morale of AGI:
+## Morale of AGI
 We need to be very careful on the value systems of AI, that serves as a morale, and does not let it use its creative finding to do direct or collateral, intended or unintended harm.
+Every decision is basically a transition from one state to another.
+Every decision should:

+First is the individual-group scale:
-* Improve the life of individual
+* Improves the state of individual
-* Improves the life of group.
+* Improves the state of group.
-* Improves the life of the organics.
+* Improves the state of the organics.

-* Follows the harmony of the universe
+Another one is certainty-uncertainty scale:
 There is also a time Factor.
 So the solution should fit all the vectors, and work for most timescales, preferably for the current, but without digrading in the past.
 The is also a certanty and risk factor, meaning whether it can be risky or not.

+Another one is the minimal-radical scale:
 This evaluation happens as a part of the thinking process, until eventually it finds a solution.

-## The human interaction and theory of mind
-In the end, working with SAI will be reduced to bidirectional human interaction.
-While interacting with human, SAI should have some theory of mind of the person, ecaluate its intentions, current mood, and have a strong tendency to make good, using the framework.
-Apart from the firect request, the passive thinking process of SAI should be directed to improving the current state of human, according to the described values system, and suggest some solution if it finds one.

-## Future FLUX goals
+## Future FLUX technology goals
 * Optmizing engine performance by using WebGPU and WebAssembly.
 * RTC protocol for efficient interdevice networks
 * Planetron - neuronal cloud-computing platform, joining all the developers in a single interconnected neural network